mcrespoae/one-max-genetic-algorithm-python/README.md

 ## External Dependencies
 - `tqdm`: Used for displaying progress bars during execution.
 - `typing`: Provides type hints for the codebase.
+- `numpy`: Provides support for numerical computing in Python.

 ## Usage
 To run the genetic algorithm, execute `main.py`: